 When your counselor brings your dog to your home, they will assist you in completing the required paperwork.
 Southern Arizona Greyhound Adoption requires a signed agreement, which describes the level of care you agree to provide, and also ensures that if you ever have to give up your greyhound, that you will notify us, return the dog to us, or involve us in any rehoming you undertake.

 At the time of adoption you will pay a $350 adoption fee, which covers a portion of SA Grey’s costs for your new greyhound.
 Our adoption fee covers some of our veterinary costs, including spay/neuter; blood and fecal testing; current vaccinations including rabies , distemper combo and bordetella; de-worming; flea/tick and heartworm prevention; microchip; and an SA Greys identification tag.
 Adopters also receive a martingale collar, leash, muzzle and your greyhound’s first toy.
-Our expenses total over $700 for each dog (often much more), and the adoption fee helps to defray at least some of those expenses.
+Our expenses total nearly $600 for the average dog (often much more), and the adoption fee helps to defray at least some of those expenses.
 The adoption fee is not a donation so it is not tax-deductible.
 The adoption fee is non-refundable once an adoption is completed.

 The greyhound adoption process may seem complex.
 We hope the process doesn’t intimidate you.
 The process is intended to result in a good match between adopter and greyhound.
 We are all working toward the same goal, finding forever homes for our greyhounds, and finding just the right hound for you!